cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/flows-flowlets/index.rst

 To create a flow, extend ``AbstractFlow`` and override the ``configureFlow`` method::

-  class MyExampleFlow extends AbstractFlow {
+  public class MyExampleFlow extends AbstractFlow {

     @Override
     public void configureFlow() {